LukasFlorian/T1000/main.typ

 Other approaches employ #acr("HOG") descriptors.
 The #acrpl("HOG") are attained by dividing the image into a grid of cells, contrast-normalizing them and then computing the vertical as well as horizontal gradients of their pixels @dalalHistogramsOrientedGradients2005.
 The gradients for each cell are accumulated in a one-dimensional histogram which serves as that cell's feature vector @dalalHistogramsOrientedGradients2005.
 After labeling the cells in the training data, a #acr("SVM") can be trained to find an optimal hyperplane separating the feature vectors corresponding to the object that should be detected from those that do not contain the object @cortesSupportvectorNetworks1995.

 === Deep Learning-Based Object Detection <deep-learning-detection>
-However, those methods are either highly dependent on engineering the correct priors, such as the Haar-like features, or limited to binary classification scenarios, as is the case for #acr("HOG")-based #acrpl("SVM").
+However, those methods are either highly dependent on engineering the correct priors, such as the Haar-like features, or limited to binary classification scenarios, as is the case for #acr("HOG")-based #acrpl("SVM") @cortesSupportvectorNetworks1995.
 Thus, newer Object Detection methods employ more complex deep-learning architectures that require less manual feature engineering.
 The best-performing models nowadays are #acrpl("ViT") using Attention mechanisms @dosovitskiyImageWorth16x162021 to learn relationships between patterns in different parts of images.
 However, they will not be further examined in this thesis, due to computational constraints that make them unfeasible for the edge-deployable solution sought in this work @dosovitskiyImageWorth16x162021.

 Relevant for this examination are their predecessors, #acrpl("CNN").
 The main mechanism they use to extract information from images are convolutional layers.
 Those convolutional layers get passed an image in the form of a tensor and perform matrix multiplication on that input tensor and a kernel tensor in a sliding window fashion to compute subsequent feature maps.
 Those will be passed on as input to the next layer. @lecunHandwrittenDigitRecognition1989